efugier/smartcat/README.md

   -t, --temparature <TEMPARATURE>
           temperature between 0 and 2, higher means answer further from the average --api <API>
-          overrides which api to hit [possible values: openai, another-api-for-tests] -m, --model <MODEL>
+          overrides which api to hit [possible values: openai, mistral] -m, --model <MODEL>
           overrides which model (of the api) to use -h, --help